El Paso veteran died while shielding wife, granddaughter from gunfire: family

 VICTIMS OF EL PASO SHOOTING INCLUDED MOTHER SHIELDING SON FROM BULLETS, TEEN ABOUT TO START SOPHOMORE YEAR

-He was unresponsive when his wife tried to get him to run oujt of the store.
+He was unresponsive when his wife tried to get him to run out of the store.

 "It was the ultimate selfless act," his nephew said, according to AZ Central.
 "That's just who he was.
 He took care of his family until his last breath."